 - tailoring future communication strategies

-- anticipating customer needs, and
+- anticipating customer needs

 - improving overall satisfaction